raulaltosaar/raul.earth/_blogposts/artful-design-1.md

 #### ChucK Piece

-Click [here](/assets/hmw/raul-chuck-1.zip) to download a .zip file containing triOsc.ckk and boom.ckk.
+Click [here](/assets/hmw/raul-chuck-1.zip) to download a .zip file containing triOsc.ck and boom.ck.
 Please run these in parallel with the command: "chuck triOsc.ck boom.ck".

 ---